Skip to main content

 Tim Dunn

 West Texas oil tycoon Tim Dunn has typically used his fortune to reshape state politics.
-But the hardline conservative megadonor — who just added at least $2 billion more to his net worth with the sale of his company — has emerged as one of Trump’s largest donors this cycle.
-He’s also further enveloped himself in MAGA world, quietly launching business partnerships with Trump’s former campaign director and joining the board of the America First Policy Institute, which could play a major role in staffing a second Trump administration and guiding its policies.
+But the hardline conservative megadonor — who just added at least $2 billion more to his net worth with the sale of his company — emerged as one of Trump’s largest donors this cycle.
+He also further enveloped himself in MAGA world, quietly launching business partnerships with Trump’s former campaign director and joining the board of the America First Policy Institute, which could play a major role in staffing a second Trump administration and guiding its policies.
 Rather than angling for a position in the new government, Dunn is likely content to continue wielding his power quietly and behind the scenes — maybe pushing the new government to develop social policies that resemble those of the Texas GOP’s right wing.
 Already, there have been some signs of that influence: The Texas Public Policy Foundation, where Dunn is the longtime vice chair, helped craft Project 2025; and Heritage Foundation leader Kevin Roberts, whose organization took point on the plan, spent five years with Dunn at TPPF before joining the Washington, D.C.-based think tank.

-Elon Musk is a relative newcomer to Austin, but is poised to play perhaps the biggest role of any Texan if Trump wins.
+Elon Musk is a relative newcomer to Austin, but is poised to play perhaps the biggest role of any Texan in the new Trump White House.
 Already, the world’s richest man has offered crucial help to Trump’s campaign.
 He’s appeared at rallies.
 He’s donated at least $75 million to his pro-Trump political action committee.
 And he has used his ownership of X, formerly known as Twitter, to stifle negative stories about Trump while spreading pro-Trump conspiracy theories and pushing the former president’s anti-immigration talking points to his 202 million followers.
 Trump is reportedly considering Musk to lead a new office that focuses on “government efficiency” — but, given Trump and Musk’s political leanings, it maybe more likely focus on massively downsizing the federal government and the many regulators it includes.
 “Let’s start from scratch,” Musk said of the federal bureaucracy last month.
 The proposal has already raised concerns from ethics groups given that Musk, whose companies received billions of dollars in federal subsidies and contracts, could theoretically help decide who does — and doesn’t — get to do business with the U.S. government.

 The policy minds